 Superior in taste to the store-bought variety, homemade matzo is quite easy to prepare.
-Use it to make Chef Michael Solomonov’s Brisket with Spiced Coffee and Charoset Juice, which layers the braised meat between pieces of matzo in a casserole dish (see related recipe at left).
+Use it to make Chef Michael Solomonov’s Brisket with Spiced Coffee and Charoset Juice, which layers the braised meat between pieces of matzo in a casserole dish.

 - 1/2 tsp. salt

-On a floured work surface, roll out the dough balls about 1/8 inch thick and place on baking sheets.
+On a floured work surface, roll out the dough balls about 1/8 inch (3 mm) thick and arrange the dough in a single layer on baking sheets.
 Bake until the matzo is lightly browned and crispy, 3 to 5 minutes.
 Makes 16 pieces; serves 8.